wart3k/float-to-hex/README.md

 - For unit tests: [Catch2](https://github.com/catchorg/Catch2)

 ## Known Issues
-- example values that can't be converted with convertHexToFloat
-  - currently no issues known
-- example values that can't be converted with convertFloatToHex
+- convertFloatToHex
-  - strings with . and , like "-1.0.000.0.00,1213"
-  - strings with no value before . or , like ".5" or "-,5"
+  - inf and -inf values are not supported the current output is INVALID_ARGUMENT
+- convertHexToFloat
-  - Non-numeric values like "this"
+  -
-  - correct return value if converter_pair.first is OUT_OF_RANGE or INVALID_ARGUMENT

 ## Fixed Issues From Last Version
 - convertHexToFloat
-  - Non-numeric strings like "this" are Not a Number(NaN) Values
+  - Non-numeric strings like "this" are Not a Number(nan) Values
   - Values with more than a 0x are filtered.
 This turns values like "0xbf 0x80 0x00 0x00" or "0xbf0x000x000x00"
 into 0xbf800000
-  - float values like "-1.5" are NaN
+  - float values like "-1.5" are nan
   - Values without a 0x at the beginning such as "bf000000000" are supplemented with a 0x at the beginning
-  - returns Nan for OUT_OF_RANGE
+  - returns nan for OUT_OF_RANGE
 - convertFloatToHex
   - strings with , like "-1,5" are transformed to "-1.5"
+  - strings with . and , like "-1.0.000.0.00,1213"
+  - strings with no value before . or , like ".5" or "-,5"
+  - Non-numeric values like "this"
+  - correct return value if converter_pair.first is OUT_OF_RANGE or INVALID_ARGUMENT

 ## Future Features